chrislim2888/IP2Location-PHP-Module/README.md

 *This is the official release maintained by IP2Location.com*

-This PHP module provides fast lookup of country, region, city, latitude, longitude, ZIP code, time zone, ISP, domain name, connection speed, IDD code, area code, weather station code, weather station name, MNC, MCC, mobile brand, elevation, usage type, address type and IAB category from IP address by using IP2Location database.
+This PHP module provides fast lookup of country, region, district, city, latitude, longitude, ZIP code, time zone, ISP, domain name, connection speed, IDD code, area code, weather station code, weather station name, MNC, MCC, mobile brand, elevation, usage type, address type, IAB category and ASN from IP address by using IP2Location database.
 This module uses a file based database available at IP2Location.com.

 This module can be used in many types of projects such as: